M-Devloo/Cutouch-shutter-actuator/README.md

 The code exists out of two different programming languages: `Basic` & `Ladder`.
 The most critical code is located in the Ladder diagram which is basically controlling the inputs, the output relays as well the EMK logic for each shutter.

 The software works together meaning ladder interrupts which are from the ladder diagram to the basic code.
-(Through the DoLadderInt INTERRUPT).
+(Through the `DoLadderInt` interrupt).
 There is also basic to ladder interrupts through the datawords & merkers.
-(Most of the starting with `_DXX`)
+(Most of the starting with `_D(XX)`)

 ## Ladder software